 Materials used for DMP Printing: Titanium (Ti6Al4V Grade 5), Stainless Steel (316L)

 Common Uses: Perfect for complex metal parts that need to be manufactured quickly and accurately.
-Fully dense parts with excellent surface finish.
+Fully dense parts with an excellent surface finish.

 Wax & Castable Patterns